List of civil parishes in Herefordshire

 This is a list of civil parishes in the ceremonial county of Herefordshire, England.
 There are 235 civil parishes.
+The whole of the county is parished.

 Population figures are unavailable for some of the smallest parishes.

 Since the 2011 census: Ross Rural was merged into the Ross-on-Wye civil parish on 1 April 2015 and on the 1st of April 2019 the parishes of Kenderchurch, St Devereux, Treville and Wormbridge were merged with Kilpeck.